chaswiso/Portfolio/Test Cases.md

 ## Scenarios
 > Scenarios are simply functionality that can be tested.
 They help drive your testing by stepping through an application the way a user would.
 Thinking like a user and determining as many real-world scenarios as possible will lead to more complete test coverage.
 ## Steps and Expected Results
-> Scenarios will have steps that are the instructions or actions taken by the tester
+> Scenarios will have steps that are the instructions or **actions** taken by the tester and **expected outcomes**.
+Each step should lead to an expected behavior
 > Examples:
 >
 > [Audit Report - Customer Activity](https://github.com/chaswiso/portfolio/blob/main/images/Audit%20Report%20-%20Customer%20Activity%20-%20TestRail.pdf)